bbadzioch/727_site/index.md

 ## Homework

-Homework problems will be assigned periodically.
-Submitting homework is optional.
+Optional homework problems will be assigned periodically.

 ## Weekly digests